 Addiction treatment is an important facet of recovery from drug and alcohol abuse.
-Countless people seek proper drug rehab each year to help them overcome these and other disorders.
-Understanding what addiction treatment is and how it works is essential if you are seeking to obtain proper addiction care for yourself or a loved one.
-Read on to learn more about addiction treatment and how it can help you.
+Countless people seek drug rehab options, each year, to help them overcome these and other disorders.
+Understanding what addiction treatment is and how it works is essential to obtaining the best addiction care.
+Read on to learn more about addiction treatment and what if offers.

-The overall goal of proper addiction treatment is to assist those struggling with substance abuse disorders to understand, address, and learn how to stop and prevent their obsessive and compulsive drug-seeking behavior.
+The overall goal of addiction treatment is to assist those struggling with substance abuse disorders to understand, address, and learn how to prevent drug-seeking behavior.
 Addiction treatment is also effective in preventing future relapses following the completion of the recovery program.

 Treatment for substance abuse and alcohol use disorders have the same underlying goal.
 Each addiction treatment program features its own unique amenities and curriculum but follows a similar course of treatment by beginning with medical detox and finishing with outpatient programs and maintenance programs such as 12-step programs or alumni services.

 Medical detox is the important first stage of treatment.
-During this stage, you’ll undergo a full medical assessment and evaluation, which takes a look at the severity of your substance use disorder and overall physical health.
-Since physical dependence is often a key symptom associated with substance abuse, attempting to stop using drugs and alcohol getting medically stabilized is important.
+During this stage, the client undergoes a full medical assessment and evaluation, which takes a look at the severity of the substance use disorder and overall physical health.
+Since physical dependence is often a key symptom associated with substance abuse, attempting to stop using drugs and alcohol and becoming medically stabilized is important.

-A team of medical professionals consisting of doctors, nurses, and medical support staff tend to your needs directly.
+A team of medical professionals consisting of doctors, nurses, and medical support staff tend to the client’s needs directly.
 They craft a customized detox plan of different detox medications intended to treat any potential detox side effects.
-Your health and progress are under 24-7 surveillance by the medical team to ensure your safety and comfort during the detox process.
+The health and progress of the client are under 24-7 surveillance by the medical team to ensure safety and comfort during the detox process.

 Detox, like other levels of addiction treatment, may be conducted on an inpatient or outpatient basis.
-Depending on your personal needs and the severity of your addiction, it will be determined which course of action is best suited for you.
+Depending on the personal needs and the severity of the addiction, it will be determined which course of action is best suited for the client.

-Your ongoing care may be completed at a live-in facility or by attending an outpatient clinic.
-This phase of treatment involves multiple therapy techniques designed to assist you in managing your emotional, mental, and spiritual health.
-The majority of recovery programs will implement a combination of different addiction therapy methods which may include the following:
+Ongoing care may be completed at a live-in facility or by attending an outpatient clinic.
+This phase of treatment involves multiple therapy techniques designed to assist in managing your emotional, mental, and spiritual health.
+The majority of recovery programs will implement a combination of different addiction therapy methods, which may include the following: